BradleyChatha/jcli/README.md

 By default, named arguments can only be defined once, meaning `--abc 2 --abc 1` produces an error.

 By attaching `@(ArgConfig.canRedefine)` onto a named argument, the right-most definition will be used (so, `--abc 1` in this case).

+### ArgConfig.optional

+By default, named arguments are mandatory unless marked they're a `Nullable` type.

+By attaching `@(ArgConfig.optional)` onto a named argument, it is no longer an error to not specify the argument.

+### ArgConfig.accumulate

+This is a special case for numeric named arguments.
+Everytime the argument is defined, it will increment the argument's value.

+So `-a` produces `1`, `-a -a -a` produces `3`, etc.

+### ArgConfig.aggregate

+This is a special case for array named arguments.
+Everytime the argument is defined, it will append a value onto the array.

+So `-a a -a b` would produce `["a", "b"]`.

+### ArgConfig.repeatableName

+Allows the argument's name to be repeated multiple times.

+So `-v` would define `v` once, `-vvvv` would define `-v` multiple times.

+This is mostly useful when paired with `ArgConfig.accumulate`.

+### ArgConfig.parseAsFlag

+Enables flag semantics for the named argument.
+This can only work on `bool` and `Nullable!bool`.

+If the argument is defined by itself with no value, then it is set to true: `--verbose`

+If the argument is defined with a value, and the value is either `true` or `false`, then the argument is set to that given value: `--verbose true`

+If the argument is defined with a value, and the value isn't `true` or `false`, and there's a space between the argument name and its value, then the value is treated as a positional argument instead of a named argument value, and the named argument is set to `true`: `--verbose foo`

+If the argument is defined with a value, and the value isn't `true` or `false`, and there''s an equal sign between the argument name and its value, then this is treated as an error: `--verbose=foo`

 # Using JCLI without Dub